apireno/surrealDB_recipe_demo_dataset/README.md

                         The sampling ratio for the reviews from 0-1 (Default: 1.0)
     *   If you are running from an IDE, edit the `recipe_data_constants.py` file to alter any settings there if more convenient.
 6.  **Run the embedding script**: If your target database doesn't have the embedding model loaded already run `src/surrealdb-embedding-model/upload_model.py`
+7.  **Optional**: The enriched relationships between ingredients and cooking actions are already provided in the data folder.
+If you want to re-generate them using Gemini execute the Python scripts sequentially, from step 0_1 through 0_4

-7.  **Run the scripts in order**: Execute the Python scripts sequentially, from step 1 through 6
+8.  **Run the scripts in order**: Execute the Python scripts sequentially, from step 1 through 6
     *   `step_1_process_ddl.py`: Creates all the database schema definitions for all the data to be ingested.
     *   `step_2_process_input_ingredients_and_actions.py`: Ingests the ingredient data into SurrealDB.
     *   `step_3_process_input_recipes.py`: Ingests the recipe data into SurrealDB.